alligreubel/microsoft-qa-docs/microsoft-qa-docs/onboard/tag-guidelines.md

 Tag descriptions help customers to better understand which service the tag represents.

-- All tag descriptions start with "Questions about..."
+- Tag descriptions start with "Questions about..."
-- All tag descriptions should be short and to the point.
-Try to keep them under 255 characters if possible.
+- Tag descriptions have a maximum of 255 characters to keep them short and to the point.

 ### Tag icon